Elastic Bayesian Model Calibration: Simulated Examples

-The first simulated data set is constructed from the following model where each function is a parameterized Gaussian pdf:
+To illustrate the intuition behind this method, we simulate an example problem with three parameters to calibrate and misaligned functional response and no discrepancy (a similar example with discrepancy is included in the supplemental material).
+The example is constructed using the following model to generate misaligned functional responses, where each function is a Gaussian pdf and the parameters control the location and height of the peak:

-The calibration parameters are $\bm u=[u_0,u_1,u_2]$, though the model only uses the first two of these parameters.
-There are no experimental parameters ($\bm x$), so we omit these from the notation used in the previous sections.
+The calibration parameters are $\bm u=[u_0,u_1,u_2]$, though the functions only depend on the first two of these parameters.
+There are no experimental parameters so we omit $\bm x$ from the model specification used in the previous sections.
 We generated a set of 100 functions (model runs) using $\bm u_1,\dots,\bm u_{100}$ where each $\bm u_j$ was sampled uniformly within the unit cube.
-The `experimental data' $z(t)$ was generated using the parameter values $\bm u^*=[0.1028, 0.5930, 0]$ without any model discrepancy, so that $z(t) = y(t,\bm u^*)$.
+The `experimental data' $z(t)$ was generated using the parameter values $\bm \theta=[0.1028, 0.5930, 0]$ and adding Gaussian noise with standard deviation 0.05, but without systematic bias (discrepancy).
 Figure~\ref{fig:sim_original} presents the simulated model runs in grey and the experimental data shown in black.

-We separated the phase and amplitude by aligning the simulated curves to the experimental data curve utilizing the elastic methodology from Section~\ref{sec:align}.
-Figure~\ref{fig:sim_ftilde_train} presents the aligned curves to the experimental data, while Figure~\ref{fig:sim_gam_train} presents the corresponding warping functions of both the simulated curves ($\gamma_{y\rightarrow z}(t,\bm u_j)$ for $j=1,\dots,100$) and the experimental data ($\gamma_{z\rightarrow z}(t)$, which is the identity).
-Figure~\ref{fig:sim_v_train} presents the corresponding shooting vectors for the simulation ($\bm v_{y\rightarrow z}(\bm u_j)$) and the experimental data ($\bm v_{z\rightarrow z}$).
-As noted previously, if the simulated curves are aligned to the experiment data, the corresponding warping function will be the identity function and the shooting vectors will all be equal to zero.
+We separated the phase and amplitude by aligning the simulated curves to one of the model runs utilizing the elastic methodology from Section~\ref{sec:align}.
+Figure~\ref{fig:sim_ftilde_cal} shows the aligned model runs (grey) and the experimental data (black), while Figure~\ref{fig:sim_gam_cal} presents the corresponding warping functions of both the simulated curves ($\gamma_{y\rightarrow z}(t,\bm u_j)$ for $j=1,\dots,100$) and the experimental data ($\gamma_{z\rightarrow z}(t)=t$).
+Figure~\ref{fig:sim_v_cal} presents the corresponding shooting vectors for the simulation ($\bm v_{y\rightarrow z}(\bm u_j)$) and the experimental data ($\bm v_{z\rightarrow z}$).

-We then built separate BMARS emulators for the aligned curves and the shooting vectors and performed a (modular) elastic Bayesian model calibration as described in Section~\ref{sec:ebcalibration} to infer the posterior.
+We built separate BMARS emulators for the aligned curves and the shooting vectors and performed a (modular) elastic Bayesian model calibration as described in Section~\ref{sec:ebcalibration} to infer the posterior distribution of $\bm \theta$ along with posterior predictions of the curves.